Approximate 8 minute read

 [… or so I’ve heard …]

 I am fortunate to be able to work on a lot of live-live broadcast entertainment specials.
-Some recent ones include The Global Citizen Festival (MSNBC & web), Bill Maher’s special from Tulsa Oklahoma (HBO), Jesus Christ Superstar, Live!
-(NBC) and various parts of the Grammy Awards (CBS).
+Some recent ones include The Global Citizen Festival (MSNBC & web), Bill Maher’s special from Tulsa Oklahoma (HBO), the Macy’s Thanksgiving Day Parade (NBC), the Disney Christmas Parade (ABC), Garth Brooks at Notre Dame (CBS) and various parts of the Grammy Awards (CBS).

 Like clockwork both during and after these tentpole live broadcast events, more than a few armchair-quarterback church-techs take to social media.

 While some (even accurately) complain about issues they hear in the home, the assumption others make is that the problem is not in the home, or with the viewers content provider, but rather it is the fault of the person mixing the show … and heads will roll !!!

 But anyone reading the threads on social media can see the experiences are not consistent …

 Despite these facts assumptions are often made the fat-cat audio guy is to blame, at times even by people who didn’t see the show!

 Some complain about losing a channel, others complain about balance issues ..

 Others seem as frustrated as I regarding the internet comments …